vserova/book/pages/ch_grid.md

 The connection factory simply creates connection handler objects.
 It is registered with the server and is called when building the connection pool.

-It is possible to create a server application without defining your own connection factory (the <span class="nctnt ncbi-class">CServer</span> framework has a default factory).
+It is possible to create a server application without defining your own connection factory (the `CServer` framework has a default factory).
 However you must create a connection factory if you want to pass server-wide parameters to your connection handler objects - for example to implement a gentle shutdown.

 The connection factory class can be as simple as: